budtmo/jenkins/README.md

 	```

-6. Continue to configure the Pod template (it is on the same page) if the connection is successfull:
+7. Continue to configure the Pod template (it is on the same page) if the connection is successfull:

 	```
 	Name: k8s-java-openjdk
-	Namespace: jenkins
+	Namespace: jenkins-cluster
 	Label: k8s-java-pod
 	Containers:
 		Name: k8s-java-container